Special solutions of a discrete Painlev\'e equation for quantum minimal surfaces: Conclusions

 A recent preprint by Hoppe \cite{hoppe} includes some comments on Whittaker function expressions for $v_0$ and $v_2$, which are equivalent to the ones we have found.
-The latter work raises the question of other quantum minimal surfaces from rational curve equations of the form $Z_2^r = Z_1^s$ for positive integers $r<s$ (with $\gcd(r,s)=1$), following a remark made at the end of \cite{ahk}, where it is suggested that these should also give rise to discrete integrable systems.
+The latter work raises the question of whether similar results should apply for other quantum minimal surfaces from rational curve equations of the form $Z_2^r = Z_1^s$ for positive integers $r<s$ (with $\gcd(r,s)=1$), following a remark made at the end of \cite{ahk}, where it is suggested that these curves should also give rise to discrete integrable systems.
 Indeed, the condition \eqref{zzdag} gives rise to a difference equation for $v_n$, which (after integrating) becomes an equation of order $2(s-1)$: this should be a discrete Painlev\'e equation of higher order.
-Some more details of the example $(r,s)=(1,3)$ are considered in \cite{hoppe}, where the difference equation in question is \beq v_n ( v_{n+1}v_{n+2} + v_{n-1}v_{n+1}+v_{n-2}v_{n-1}+1) = \eps (n+1). \eeq Preliminary investigations suggest that this equation admits a positive solution with analogous properties to the case of the quantum parabola considered here.
+Some more details of the example $(r,s)=(1,3)$ are considered in \cite{hoppe}, where the difference equation in question is \beq v_n ( v_{n+1}v_{n+2} + v_{n-1}v_{n+1}+v_{n-2}v_{n-1}+1) = \eps (n+1). \eeq Preliminary investigations show that this equation admits a positive solution with analogous properties to the case of the quantum parabola considered here: since the initial acceptance of this paper, the preprint \cite{FH} has appeared, which relates the family of quantum $(1,s)$ curves to orthogonal polynomials with complex densities, recovers our expression for $v_0$ when $s=2$, and yields formulae for all $v_n$ as a (manifestly positive) ratio of integrals.
 This and the other $(r,s)$ curves are an interesting subject for further study: while various higher order analogues of discrete Painlev\'e equations have been considered, there is currently no version of the Sakai correspondence in dimension greater than two.